opagani/react-todolist/README.md

 # react-todolist
-A Todo List written in React
+A Todo List written in React using webpack and ES6